openstack/os-api-ref/doc/source/usage.rst

         Request was successful.
     201:
       default: >
-        Resource was created and is ready to use.
-The ``Location`` header will have the URL to the new item
+        Request has been fulfilled and new resource created.
+The ``Location`` header has the URL to the new item.
     400:
       default: |
         Some content in the request was invalid
       zone_data_error: |
-        Some of the data for the
+        Some of the data for the zone in the request is unavailable to the service.
     401:
       default: |
-        User must authenticate before making a request
+        User must authenticate before making a request.
     403:
       default: |
          Policy does not allow current user to do this operation.
     405:
       default: |
-        Method is not valid for this endpoint.
-Not all endpoints allow all HTTP methods.
+        Method is not valid for this endpoint and resource.
     409:
      default: |
-        This operation conflicted with another operation on this resource
+        This resource has an action in progress that would conflict with this request.
-     duplcate_zone: |
+     duplicate_zone: |
         There is already a zone with this name.
     500:
       default: |
-        Something went wrong inside the service.
+        Something went wrong with the service which prevents it from fulfilling the request.

-This will create a 2 tables of response codes, one for success and one for errors.
+This RST example creates two HTML tables of response codes, one for success and one for errors.

 status file format